michellemounde/monokai-rain/README.md

 1. In VS Code, open the Extensions view (Ctrl + Shift + X for Windows & Linux) or (⇧ ⌘ X for Mac)
 2. In the search box, search for "Monokai Rain"
 3. Click "Install" and from the Command Palette choose:
-     1. "Monokai Rain" - for light mode
+    1. "Monokai Rain" - for light dark mode
     2. "Monokai Storm" - for dark mode
+    3. "Monokai Tornado" - for darkest mode
+    4. "Monokai Drizzle" - for light dark blue mode
+    5. "Monokai Sleet" - for dark blue mode

 ## Editor Settings in Preview Screenshot